dmmagdal/ScaleLLMs/QLora-Falcon7B/README.md

 			 - `bitsandbytes_finetune_falcon.py` uses an 8-bit quantized version of the model that was created and saved locally by `bitsandbytes_quantize_falcon.py` while `finetune_falcon.py` uses a 4-bit quantized version of the model it creats itself (it cannot save it because that is not yet supported).
 			- For the `bitsandbytes_finetune_falcon.py`` script (8-bit quantization), the VRAM usage was around 26.1GB VRAM (so a 36 to 48GB card is very much recommended for 7B models; it may be prudent to acquire a few cards for this process actually).
 Actual RAM usage was around 7.4GB but would still recommend using 16GB RAM.
 The quantization process (running the script) can take a long time depnending on the number of steps/epochs (100 steps took around 20 minutes).
 			 - The resulting adapter model in `results-model/` (or `8bit-falcon7b-results-model/` if using `bitsandbytes_finetune_falcon.py`) folder (and the tokenizer) comes out to around 73 MB on disk.
+ - Loading/Inference
+	 - Falcon 7B
+		 - Programs
+			 - `bitsandbytes_load_lora_falcon.py`
+		 - Results/Notes
+			 - Was able to successfully run the script to completion.
+			 - When it comes to merging the Lora adapter with the base model (at the end of the script), there was an issue with Int8 compatibility/support on my DarkStar GPU server.
+The server has 3x Nvidia Tesla P100 GPUs which do not contain Int8 Tensor Cores (see this nvidia [documentation](https://docs.nvidia.com/deeplearning/tensorrt/support-matrix/index.html#hardware-precision-matrix)).
+As such, I cannot properly test merging the adapter into the base model and saving it.
+Refer to the linked documentation to see cards that do support such function and uncomment the lines to test them there.
+			 - The peft config base_model_name_or_path contains the respective name or path of the model that was used to train.
+For instance, if the base model used to train the adapter was the 8bit quantized falcon 7b model saved under `./bitsandbytes_quantized_8bit_falcon-7b` (a local save) or it can use a name for a model pulled from huggingface hub (see this [blog post](https://huggingface.co/blog/peft)).
  - Exporting to ONNX
 	 - Created and ran the `export_onnx_falcon.py` script to test if I can export falcon 7b (4-bit quantized with `bitsandbytes`) to ONNX based one the code found on this [blog post](https://huggingface.co/blog/convert-transformers-to-onnx).
 The script takes only the quantized model into consideration, **not** a quantized model that's been finetuned with `peft`.
 	 - 10/30/2023: Ran the first test of the export script.
 For "mid-level" export with `transformers.onnx`, the model was downloaded and quantized but saw the following error: